MarkDing/IoT-Developer-Boot-Camp-Wiki/common/Mesh-Network-Joining-Process-Comparison.md

   <img src="files/CM-Mesh-Network-Comparison/joining-process-zigbee-architecture.png">
 </div>

 The 802.15.4 MAC layer is used for basic message handling and congestion control.
-This MAC layer includes mechanisms for forming and joining a network, a CSMA mechanism for devices to listen for a clear channel, as well as a link layer to handle retries and acknowledgment of messages for reliable communications between adjacent devices.
+This MAC layer includes mechanisms for forming and joining a network, a Carrier Sense Multiple Access (CSMA) mechanism for devices to listen for a clear channel, as well as a link layer to handle retries and acknowledgment of messages for reliable communications between adjacent devices.

 The Zigbee network layer, the **Next higher layers** in the architecture below, builds on these underlying mechanisms to provide network configuration, manipulation, and message routing for reliable end-to-end communications in the network.